austinhillyard/CS260-Startup/README.md

 * **Websocket and Database Functionality** - In the future, the import tool will have to communicate with the server and the server will have to run the API that gets that game data, and return it to the browser.
 The server database will also save the steam ID of the user so that the API can be quickly run in the future and update data.
 I also intend for the user to be able to mark games into either Priority or backlog categories, and those game ids will have to be saved to the database as well to allow for persistency.
 * **Sorting And Filter Functionality** - This was started but not finished.
 I had to cut back on genres as that is not included in steam's API.
 They might be accessible via a different api for individual games, but I'll consider that a bonus feature if I can implement it.
 * **How long left to play** - This data does not have an API, however it may be able to be webscraped, but I have not been able to implement that yet.

+# Webservice Deliverable
+This deliverable includes implementing the backend service:
+* **HTTP Service** - A backend service has been implemented with node.js and the express module.
+* **Static middleware** - The public files are served up automatically when no path is specified.
+* **API** - The steam API is workable now from the backend, and this functionality should work for you personally if you follow the instructions.
+This 3rd party endpoint can only be called from the backend apparently.
+I tried calling it from the frontend but it will not work otherwise.
+* **Frontend Endpoint calls** - Two frontend endpoint calls are made at the moment.
+    1. The first is when you input your steam URL it gets, your id and it saves it to the database just in an array for now.
+Future functionality will tie this to the user.
+    1. The second is executed right after the id endpoint, and it gets the game data from the server after the server calls the steam API.
+This data is then saved to local storage and can be viewed in the tracker screen.
+* **Backend Endpoints** - The above mentioned endpoints have backend counterparts as required.